 Tapas Kumar Ghosh

-The void pointer is a pointer which is not associate with any data types.
+The void pointer is a pointer which is not associated with any data type.
 It points to some data location in storage means points to the address of variables.
 It is also called general purpose pointer.
+However, deleting void pointers requires careful consideration for memory safety.
 Is It Safe to Delete a Void Pointer in C/C++?
-It is not safe ...
-Read More
+It is not safe to delete a void pointer directly because the compiler needs to know the exact type to call the appropriate destructor and determine the correct memory size to deallocate.
+Deleting without proper type information can lead to undefined behavior. ...

 How to compare pointers in C/C++?